wwalterr/dos/README.md

 - --workers Number of threads, one event loop will be executed in each thread (optional, default `8`) - [check](https://unix.stackexchange.com/a/351743) the amount of cores you have

-For Cloud Flare targets.
-Please check [aiocfscrape](https://github.com/pavlodvornikov/aiocfscrape).
+For Cloud Flare targets check [aiocfscrape](https://github.com/pavlodvornikov/aiocfscrape).

+Learn [how TOR works](https://www.youtube.com/watch?v=LAcGiLL4OZU) for further understand of what happens when you use this script.

 ## Contributing